1. Introduction

 7. Aftercare and Observation

-8. What Not to Do
+8. What to Avoid

-9. Why This Works (Brief Recap)
+9. Why It Works (Quick Summary)

 5. Safety Mechanisms and Responsible Use